Only 6″ away from the gutter but planned of course. ():>)

 Over the next several weeks, I commenced construction, beginning with the preparation of the 20″ OD sonotubes for the 4 – 3/4″ X 3′ long anchor ‘bolts.
 Those anchor bolts were all-thread rod, which was 1/16″ less than the 20″ – 13/16″ drill bit, I obtained for the holes in the bottom of the uprights.

 I used left over gable shingles to fill the voids between the top of the concrete in the sonotubes and the bottom of the uprights for stability.
-1º off in the cut, could easily mean 3/8″ canter to an inappropriate lean.
+1º off in the cut, could easily mean a 3/8″ canter towards an inappropriate lean.

 I mixed some left over cement with sand to create a runoff for water to get it away from being absorbed by the upright end grain.
 I also wished to close as many entry points to the pesky carpenter ants who love to chew on wet wood for their nests.
 The PVC conduit is now fully protected.